Klymit Pillow X Review: Is It a Good Ultralight Backpacking Pillow?

 We’re all willing to tolerate slight discomfort in the backcountry.
 At some level, we accept that imperfect sleep is a small price to pay when exploring the great outdoors.
-We especially tend to deny gear-caused discomfort when said gear costs a pretty penny, say $25 for a pillow.
+We especially tend to deny gear-caused discomfort when said gear costs a pretty penny.

 But bring that gear home to the luxury of a Tempurpedic bed and you’ve entered a zero-tolerance zone for discomfort.
 I replaced all four of my perfectly luxurious home pillows with one Klymit X. By doing so, I was able to quickly, precisely and someewhat brutally identify everything wrong with it as a pillow (which we understand isn’t exactly fair but it serves as a nice comparison.
 Take my ruthlessness with a grain of salt).